no0g/no0g.github.io/assets/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> Certified Security Engineer.
 Security Analyst.
-Familiar with Linux, Offensive Security, Digital Forensics and Compliance.
-Craving for a great opportunity to explore more about IT security, audit, and compliance.
+Aspiring Exploit Developer.
+Familiar with Linux, Offensive Security, Digital Forensics and Exploit Development.
+Craving for a great opportunity to explore more about Offesive Security Operations and Exploit Development.

 ## Experience